skyfe79/Awesome/README.md

 ## Shell

+- [dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts) - A set of build scripts useful for building WebRTC libraries for Android and iOS.
 - [rust-cross](https://github.com/japaric/rust-cross) - Everything you need to know about cross compiling Rust programs!
 - [ffmpeg-android](https://github.com/WritingMinds/ffmpeg-android) - FFmpeg for Android compiled with x264, libass, fontconfig, freetype, fribidi and lame (Supports Android 4.1+)